tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 // Modify the storage class
 [request.customHeaders setValue:@"newValue" forKey:@"x-cos-storage-class"];
 // Define the ACL attribute of the object.
 Valid values: private, public-read, default.
-// Default value: default (i.e., the object will inherit the bucket's permissions).
+// Default value: default (i.e., the object will inherit the bucket's permissions)
-// Note: If you do not need ACL for the object, please use default.
+// Note: If you do not need ACL for the object, please use default
 // or simply leave it blank, and the object will inherit the permissions of the bucket by default.
 // Modify the ACL
 request.accessControlList = @"private";